 In the main room Will pulled water from a bucket and killed the dryness in his throat.
 Moonlight filtered through the window, and showed the time of 3:10 AM on the wall clock.
 He stood and listened.
 Within minutes, raw howls decimated the night silence.
 The demo-dogs were near; maybe even a full grown demogorgon in the pack.
 He would hear gunfire shortly.
 Steve Harrington was one of the patrollers tonight, and Will always felt good when Steve was on the wall.
 The man was in his seventies, but he was the Colony’s best shooter.

 Will sat on his recliner and closed his eyes; he had to sit before lying down again, or his back would rebel.
 Considering all his ailments, he was amazed he had survived this long — six whole years — at Ground Zero.
 He supposed that his Peace Corps experience helped.
 Botswana had been home for two years, and he had loved every day of it, hardly missing the comforts of running water and electricity.
 But he had been in his prime then; his early to mid-twenties.
 And he had signed on for a limited duration.
 The American Wasteland was here to stay.
-He had given up on Eleven, or just about.
+He had given up on El, or just about.
 She was a broken shell.

 Since the pounding of the nukes ten years ago, Jane Hopper had been a raving lunatic.
 Tormented by the guilt of her son’s reverse aging, the nuclear wipe-outs had triggered her complete meltdown and full dependency on others.
 Mike was two years old (for his third time), and once again she had relinquished him to the care of Lucas and Raquel Sinclair.
-They were all living in Hawkins, the home of their childhoods, having moved from Oregon to avoid the coastal calamity.
+They were all back in Hawkins, the home of their childhoods, having moved from Oregon to avoid the coastal calamity.
 They had heeded the rumors, unlike most American citizens.
 On July 4, 2027, those other citizens paid the price.
 As they waved flags celebrating their nation’s independence, the United States became the overnight home of a new kind of independence — the kind you made anywhere you could stand, fight and hold your ground.

 There had been some recovery since the radiation cleared in 2030, but living on the seaboards was like being in the wild west.
-The midwest was drastically worse — the true wasteland now, with only the tiniest fractions of people remaining to rough it out.
+The midwest was drastically worse, and the true wasteland now, with only the tiniest fractions of people remaining to rough it out.
 On September 11, 2031, “traveling gates”, called Pockets, had materialized across half the state of Indiana, blooming out in a radius from the town of Hawkins.
 Nuclear survivors who had fled the coasts suddenly found themselves in a worse situation.
 Hordes of vile creatures — demo-dogs, demogorgons, aboleths, shriekers, and more — emerged from clouds of toxic atmosphere, which appeared out of nowhere and stayed for days before vanishing and reappearing miles away.
 Families were torn apart and eaten in their homes.
 Indiana became a no-man’s land.

 The nuclear holocaust had been devastating, but the shadow holocaust spelled the world’s end.
 It was set on a course to swamp the globe.